anola197/werewolves/README.md

 ## Game Implementation using MPI
    - Server is using MPI_Open_port to allow clients to connect during the allocated time
    - Client is using MPI_Comm_connect to connect to the server using the port.
-(As MPI_Comm_Accept is blocking call last player connection to be sent after the timeout or else it will be stuck on Accept)
    - Point to point communication is used to send messages between the server and the client as we are initiating seperate client process for each player

 ## Future Scope